Honey Industry Facts

 |State||Pounds Produced||Dollar Value of Production|

 Total U.S. consumption reached 410 million pounds in 2010 according to USDA’s Economic Research Service.
+Based on National Honey Board assessment revenue from honey handled and imported during 2013, annual U.S. consumption is estimated at nearly 450 million pounds.
 The U.S. per capita consumption of honey is around 1.3 pounds per year.
 Honey is imported in order to meet total demand.
 In 2010, the share of imports in U.S. honey consumption was approximately 61 percent.
-(Source: USDA/ERS, Sugar and Sweetener Outlook, March 2011)
+(Source: USDA/ERS, Sugar and Sweetener Outlook, March 2011).
+With rising honey imports, the National Honey Board estimates that between 2/3 and 3/4 the honey consumed in the U.S. is now (2014) imported.

 About half of the honey sold is through retail channels, with the rest being sold in bulk or for use in the foodservice industry.
 (Source: NHB Packer Tracking Survey)